Lighting and Rendering

 Now that you have a basic understanding of the different types of lights and their attributes, it is time to explore and put that knowledge into practice and recreate some studio lighting setups using digital techniques.

-As our subject, you will use these amazing Creative Commons licenced 3D scans of the Alexandre Dumas bust by Jean Baptiste Carpeaux provided by the NY Carlsberg Glyptotek (Copenhagen).
+As your subject, use these amazing Creative Commons licenced 3D scans of the Alexandre Dumas bust by Jean Baptiste Carpeaux.
 You can download this and many other 3D scans from www.myminfactory/scantheworld.

 [ADD IMAGE'S ALT TEXT]